Quinine use while Breastfeeding

 Effects in Breastfed Infants

 Four breastfed infants of 3 mothers, 3 boys and 1 girl (one set of twins) developed severe hemolysis following maternal ingestion of beverages containing quinine (e.g., tonic water).
 All infants had low levels of G6PD and were jaundiced on admission.
 Cessation of breastfeeding and tonic water and phototherapy and/or transfusion resolved the jaundice.
 One of the infants who was severely jaundiced had abnormal brainstem automatized evoked potentials at discharge.
 At 4 months of age he had a slight decrease in reactivity and a profound bilateral deafness.
 The breastmilk of one of the mothers was qualitatively positive for quinine.
+The hemolysis was probably caused by quinine in breastmilk.

 Effects on Lactation and Breastmilk